VirgilG6/Application-Stage-Anses/README.md

 After doing the Association Entity Model and the Relational Model, we were able to create the database.

 ### Step 3
-Then we created the interface of the application as well as the creation of a new project and the visualization of the project tracking forms.
+Next, we created the interface of the application with a project count and a search bar.

+### Step 4
+The fourth step was to create a new project and view the project tracking forms.

 #### Creating a new project code
 ```